metabrainz/picard-docs/faq/faq_config.rst

 My tags are :index:`truncated <tags; truncated, WMP; tags>` to 30 characters in Windows Media Player!
 ---------------------------------------------------------------------------------------------------------

-Picard's default settings is write ID3v2.4 and ID3v1 tags to files.
+Picard's default settings write ID3v2.4 and ID3v1 tags to files.
 Older WMP versions can't read ID3v2.4, so it falls back to ID3v1 which has a limitation of 30 characters per title.
 To solve this on versions prior to 0.14, configure Picard to write ID3v2.3 tags instead.